matcra587/py_peerscout/README.md

 If you happen to use uv as I do, you can use `uv sync --all-extras --dev --frozen` to install the dependencies from the `uv.lock` file.

 Otherwise you can use `pip install -e .[dev]` to install the dependencies.

+### Testing
+To run the tests, you can use `uv run behave`.
+This will run the tests in the `features` directory.

+I am using `behave` to test the functionality of the script.
+How I've written the tests may not be the best way to do it, but it's a good start.
+I am using this as an excuse to learn more about BDD and how to write better tests.

+### Linting
+To run the linting, you can use `uv run ruff format` to format the code, and `uv run ruff check` to check the code.

 ## License
 This project is licensed under the MIT License.